dward2/BME547/Assignments/final_image_processor.md

   the currently selected patient.
 If a new heart rate and ECG image are available, those should be automatically downloaded and displayed on the interface.
+  + When the user wants to select a new patient, select an historical ECG, or select a medical image for a patient, the choices should represent the most recent options on the server.
+In other words, the options for choices must dynamically update, rather than be "locked in" based on what was available when the client was started.
   + In order to complete these tasks, the client GUI will need to make RESTful API requests to the server to get lists of available patient medical record numbers, available data for the selected patient, and the data/images